sciabarra/AgileSites/doc/tutorial/Configuration.md

 You can remove others sites but if they were already installed the installer won't remove configurations for them so they still be available.

-# Reinstall to update configurations
+## Reinstall to update configurations

- After changing the name  of the current site, you **must**  reinstall.
-Installation will actually create configurations
+ After changing the name  of the current site, you **need** to reinstall.
+Installation is needed in order to create  the appropriate configurations.

-This means:
+Reinstallation steps:

 On Content Server (Sites):